 When symptoms first start, apply heat or ice and take over-the-counter pain medication like Aleve, Tylenol or ibuprofen for pain.
 Relative rest, or protecting the painful area, is helpful.

 See a doctor if the pain doesn’t improve in 7-10 days or if you experience numbness or weakness.
-Your doctor may prescribe anti-inflammatory pain medication and medication to help with nerve pain or muscle spasms.

-“The most important treatment is beginning a good physical therapy program,” Peterson said.
+“The most important treatment is beginning a good physical therapy program,” Dr. Peterson said.
 “Physical therapy improves sciatica for most patients.”

 You’ll learn to strengthen back and core muscles that support your spine and prevent future low back pain.
 A physical therapist will teach you proper posture, lifting techniques and home exercises to help prevent and manage pain.